trungleviet-agilityio/backend-training/docker-learning/practice/docker-compose-practice/docs/quick-start.md

 # Verify you're in the right place
 ls -la
 # You should see: docker-compose.yml, Makefile, src/, deploy/, etc.

+# ⚠️ Important: All Make commands must be run from this directory
+pwd
+# Should show: .../docker-compose-practice
 ```

 ## Step 2: Quick Start